12 Great Wildflower Hikes within Two Hours of Portland

 ROUTE: You’ll work for it: The entire way out is uphill, beginning with a steep 700-foot climb of no fewer than 10 switchbacks, from which sharp eyes may spot wild strawberry or coral root orchids.
 At the half-mile mark, veer right for better views; the left trail goes through a dense forest and is more strenuous.
 At the next major junction, take the left-hand spur for a more direct route and spectacular views, or the right-hand spur for wooded paths and rarer blooms.
 No matter how you ascend, you’ll end up at the open slopes at the top, which by mid-May are a riot of lupine, yellow balsamroot, larkspur and paintbrushes—a sight certain to put the spring back in your step.

 DIRECTIONS: From Portland, drive east on I-84 to Cascade Locks exit 44 and cross the Bridge of the Gods.
 Head east for 12 miles on WA 14.
 The Dog Mountain Trailhead is between mileposts 53 and 54.
-NW Forest Pass or $5 parking fee required (or check out CAT transit services), and on weekends (including Memorial Day) between April 23 and June 12 every hiker must carry a permit.
+NW Forest Pass or $5 parking fee required (or check out CAT transit services), and on weekends (plus the holiday Mondays of Memorial Day and Juneteenth) between April 29 and June 19, 2023, every hiker must carry a permit.

 Dalles Mountain Ranch